 If You Still Believe

-Welcome to Valkyrie, a shrine dedicated to the character Rose from the video game The Legend of Dragoon, created as part of Bad Ass Bitches' The Road to Hell is Paved With Good Intentions Challenge.
-The current layout was optimized for Chrome; fonts may not be displayed at their best in other browsers, namely Firefox and Internet Explorer.
+Welcome to Valkyrie, a shrine dedicated to the character Rose from the video game The Legend of Dragoon, created as part of BAB’s “The Road to Hell is Paved With Good Intentions” Challenge.

 Don’t worry, I am carrying out your will.

 We took this world back together, I won’t let them ruin it.Rose, Disc 3: Mountain of Mortal Dragon